ehmatthes/django-simple-deploy/docs/general_documentation/cli_reference.md

 This flag does not take effect for all platforms, and the argument you provide must be one that your platform's CLI recognizes.

 ## Developer-focused options

+There are two developer-focused options that don't show up in the `manage.py simple_deploy --help` output.
+These are focused on testing.

+### `--unit-testing`

+This is a flag that tells `simple-deploy` that we're running unit tests.
+This overrides any action that would involve a network call.
+We rarely use this flag ourselves.
+Instead, it's used when `simple_deploy` is called from a unit testing script, such as `unit_tests/utils/call_simple_deploy.sh`.

+### `--integration-testing`

+This is a flag that's used when running integration tests.
+It is primarily used to override confirmations for streamlined integration test runs, which carry out actual deployments.
+This flag is rarely used directly on the command line; it's mainly used in scripts such as `integration_tests/test_flyio_deployment.sh`.